 WHAT BAKKE IS ALL ABOUT (Cont'd): ting us down at the same time.
-As I see it, Asian Ameriare being thrown to the lions in the effort to beat Bakke.
+As I see it, Asian Americans are being thrown to the lions in the effort to beat Bakke.
 Thus does history repeat itself, and we are wronged once again.
-The second and the book of the book of

 Let me close with a cartoon by Jules Feiffer, one of the most penetrating of cartoonists.
 This was in the P.I. some Sundays ago.
-In this cartoon, two people are having a dialogue-although it's actually more of a monologue.
+In this cartoon, two people are having a dialogue although it's actually more of a monologue.
 One is a black man and the other is a stern-faced, executive type, elderly white man.